Steynzville/Blogsite/content/articles/hidden-uplighting-mature-trees.md

 **Can I use the same solar lights for trees and pathways?**
 Different beam angles suit different purposes.
 Solar spotlights (narrow beam) work best for trees.
 Solar inground lights (wider distribution) are better for pathways and garden edges.

-*For homeowners drawn to layered garden lighting, our article on [LED Strip Lighting for Outdoors](/article/led-strip-lighting-outdoor-guide) explores another approach to defining garden edges and pathways.*
+*For homeowners drawn to layered garden lighting, our article on [LED Strip Integration for Modern Decks](/article/led-strip-integration-modern-deck) explores another approach to defining garden edges and pathways.*

 > The finest gardens are those that reveal themselves slowly after sunset.